 In other words, each product is individually labeled for gluten.
-Not a huge vote of confidence, but at least we know Edy’s/Dreyer’s is aware that some of its customers do not eat gluten and that they label their products accordingly.
+Not a huge vote of confidence, but at least we know Edy’s/Dreyer’s is aware that some of its customers do not eat gluten and it labels its products accordingly.

 Here is how Dreyer’s chocolate peanut butter flavor fared when put to the Nima Sensor test.
 Once again, Nima is happy!

-Häagen-Dazs: Häagen-Dazs says on its website, “As a general rule, the gluten in our frozen dessert products is present only in added bakery products such as cookies, cake, or brownies.
-All products that are gluten-free are clearly marked as such on the packaging and the website.”
+Häagen-Dazs says on its website, “As a general rule, the gluten in our frozen dessert products is present only in added bakery products such as cookies, cake, or brownies.
+All products that are gluten free are clearly marked as such on the packaging and the website.”

-So Delicious: I didn’t forget my dairy-free friends, no way!
-In fact, my dairy-free friends have it the BEST because So Delicious ice creams are not only dairy-free, but also they are certified gluten-free AND they come in flavors like cookie dough.
+I didn’t forget my dairy-free friends, no way!
+In fact, my dairy-free friends have it the best because So Delicious ice creams are not only dairy free, but also they are certified gluten free and they come in flavors like cookie dough.
 Oh how I miss cookie dough ice cream!

 So Delicious ice creams are made with dairy swaps like cashewmilk and coconutmilk.